ibm-cloud-docs/vmwaresolutions/vmonic/trbl_add_ha_cluster_config.md

 ---

+{:tsSymptoms: .tsSymptoms}
+{:tsCauses: .tsCauses}
+{:tsResolve: .tsResolve}
+{:troubleshoot: data-hd-content-type='troubleshoot'}
 {:external: target="_blank" .external}

-# vSphere console configuration issue that is seen on adding HA cluster
+# Why do I see a vSphere console configuration issue when I add a High Availability cluster?
 {: #trbl_add_ha_cluster_config}

-## Problem
-{: #trbl_add_ha_cluster_config-problem}
+{: troubleshoot}

-When you add an HA (High Availability) cluster configuration with only one file share, the following configuration issue is seen on the ESXi hosts:
+When you add a High Availability (HA) cluster configuration with only one file share, the following configuration issue is seen on the ESXi hosts:
+{: tsSymptoms}

-> The number of heartbeat datastores for host is 1, which is less than required: 2
+`The number of heartbeat datastores for host is 1, which is less than required: 2`

-## Resolution
-{: #trbl_add_ha_cluster_config-resolution}

 This issue occurs if there is no redundancy in shared storage to allow for data store heart beating.
+{: tsCauses}

-For more information and steps how to fix the problem, see [HA error: The number of heartbeat data stores for host is 1, which is less than required: 2 (2004739)](https://kb.vmware.com/s/article/2004739){:external}.
+For more information and steps how to fix the problem, see [HA error: The number of heartbeat data stores for host is 1, which is less than required: 2](https://kb.vmware.com/articleview?docid=2004739){:external}.
+{: tsResolve}